-- A. In writing the response paper you will demonstrate a grasp of the central ideas and/or problems in the assigned text.
-You will be graded on a proper introduction of the author and title of work, a concise summary, thesis statement, use of at least one quotation to provide context and that supports your thesis. - B. Reflection is personal.
+A. In writing the response paper you will demonstrate a grasp of the central ideas and/or problems in the assigned text.
+You will be graded on a proper introduction of the author and title of work, a concise summary, thesis statement, use of at least one quotation to provide context and that supports your thesis.

+- B. Reflection is personal.
 You will reflect on your own religious tradition or philosophy if you have not been raised within a religious tradition.
 You will make analogies to things you have learned, to experiences; you should explore your own methodology in assessing religious traditions; demonstrate you have considered what you have read.
 This essay allows you to offer insights into your own tradition, values, and ethics. - C. The analytic essay will be graded on your keen analysis of an essay/text.
 An analysis of The author's intent/argument, how the author defends her/his argument or thesis, what sources they use and how their use supports the argument or thesis, and what conclusion if any, does the author make. - D. Research paper: Research sources are scholarly, E.g. Journal essays; most books.
-The Paper must follow MLA format and cite all borrowed and paraphrased ideas. - Note: If the professor agrees to accept a late paper, the paper will lose one letter grade for each day it is late.
+The Paper must follow MLA format and cite all borrowed and paraphrased ideas. - E. Compare and Contrast paper: this paper will approach the assigned readings and critically compare essential points in each. - Note: If the professor agrees to accept a late paper, the paper will lose one letter grade for each day it is late.
 Meeting deadlines is essential to success in this course.